learnk8s/learnk8s.io/src/bsk201909/secrets.md

 The operator is watching for resources.

-As soon as it finds a SealedSecret it uses the private key to decrypt the values and create a standard Kubernetes secret.
+As soon as it finds a SealedSecret, it uses the private key to decrypt the values and create a standard Kubernetes secret.

 You can verify that the secret was created successfully with: